spiffe/spiffe.io/content/spire/docs/extending.md

 # Working with first-party plugins

-First party plugins can be enabled by including the appropriate configuration stanza in `plugins` section the Server or Agent configuration file.
+First party plugins can be enabled by including the appropriate configuration stanza in the `plugins` section of the Server or Agent configuration file.

-*   For instructions on modifying the Server and Agent configuration files, please follow [Configuring the SPIRE Server](/spire/docs/configuring)
+*   For instructions on modifying the Server and Agent configuration files, please follow [Configuring the SPIRE Server](/spire/docs/configuring).
 *   For more information on enabling the plugins in the Server, read the [Server configuration guide](https://github.com/spiffe/spire/blob/master/doc/spire_server.md).
 *   For more information on enabling the plugins in the Agent, read the [Agent configuration guide](https://github.com/spiffe/spire/blob/master/doc/spire_agent.md).